Armen-Kh/Graph-The_Longest_And_The_Shortest_Paths-/README.md

 		folder: Source/test_Ford_LP.cpp
 3. Test_Ford_LP_Alg(...): Testing FordAlg(...), that searches the longest path.

 ##makefile
+###      command make:
-	command make: Run make file for generate dependency(*.dep) and objects(*.o) units, and as a final result execution file(main.out), which represent tests results. command make debug: Make compilation and linking with "-g" flag. command make profile: Make compilation and linking with "-pg" flag, which give as an oportunity to see proper time analysis for each project unit.
+		Run make file for generate dependency(*.dep) and objects(*.o) units, and as a final result execution file(main.out), which represent tests results.
+###      command make debug:
+		Make compilation and linking with "-g" flag.
+###      command make profile:
+		Make compilation and linking with "-pg" flag, which give as an oportunity to see proper time analysis for each project unit.
+###      command make gcov:
+		Make compilation and linking with "--coverage" flag, which give as an oportunity to see covearge analysis for each source unit.
+LCOV options are also demonstrated.